 For a ZigBee IHD unit to obtain electricity consumption information from the smart meter, it needs to 'bind' to it.
 This binding process is when a smart meter connects to an IHD, to enable it to read the electricity consumption information.
-The binding process is to be initiated by you (the AP) as the installer, completed by the Distributed network service provider (DNSP), and then confirmed by you (the AP).
+The binding process is to be initiated by you (the AP) or the installer, completed by the Distributed Network Service Provider (DNSP), and then confirmed by you (the AP).